mjlaufer/dotfiles/dev-workflow.md

 -   `<leader>th`: Toggle terminal in a horizontal split below.
 -   `<leader>tu`: Toggle a floating terminal.

-We can also use Vim splits to display the Netrw file explorer.

--   `<leader>e`: Toggle Netrw in a vertical split to the right.

-Lastly, we can use Vim splits to display more than one buffer in a Vim instance.
+Use Vim splits to display more than one buffer in a Vim instance.

 -   `:vsp`: Display a vertical split.
 -   `:sp`: Display a horizontal split.